-The following sections assess the significance of natural heritage features found within the study area.
 The study area is located greater than 120m away from the Provincially Significant Churchville-Norval Wetland Complex located on the west side of the Credit River.
 Lands within 120m of a Provincially Significant Wetland are considered adjacent lands and are subject to assessment through an Environmental Impact Study.
 Since the PSW is greater than 120m from the study area, this significant feature is not included in the evaluation of significance for the study area.